tsolomko/SWCompression/README.md

 To complete installation, run `pod install`.

 _Note:_ Actually, there is one more subspec (SWCompression/Common) but it does not contain any end-user functions.
-This subspec is included in any other subspecs and should not be specified directly in Podfile.
+It is included in every other subspec and should not be specified directly in Podfile.

 ##### Carthage
 Add to  your Cartfile `github "tsolomko/SWCompression"`.